 Nonetheless, in the few remaining months before the 1994 Scorpio’s launch, Ford’s communications machine realised that it must try to adjust the media’s minds – and fast.

-What it had to talk up, explain or at worst excuse, was the look of the company’s new big car.
-Of which a few scoop pictures had appeared in the press, and with them some uncomfortably acidic words.
+What it had to talk up, explain or, at worst, excuse, was the look of the company’s new big car.
+A few scoop pictures had appeared in the press, and with them some uncomfortably acidic words.

-The Granada sold well, its near-spectacular cabin space, comfortable ride and hatchback practicality winning sales, as did its standard-fit ABS anti-lock brakes and a long toy list.
+The Granada sold well, its spectacular cabin space, comfortable ride and hatchback practicality winning sales, as did its standard ABS brakes and a long list of equipment.
 Those unable to adjust to its hatchback silhouette were eventually offered a saloon.

 The birth of the Scorpio

-Which prompted many to mouth that old cliché about the car’s front-end being designed by people who had never allowed anywhere near its rear.
+This, of course, prompted many to mouth that old cliché about the car’s front-end being designed by people who had never been allowed anywhere near its rear.